ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## The Underflow Is Farther Away From Common Numbers

-With a signed integers we have a larger margin from commonly used values to the underflow edge.
+With signed integers we have a larger margin from commonly used values to the underflow edge.
 Small mistakes are unlikely to cause and underflow.
+For unsigned types, that boundary point at the busiest spot, zero  [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing).

 ## Backwards Loops Easier To Write